mc7h/shortcut-pihole-disable-blocking/README.md

  - Navigate to the latest [release](https://github.com/mc7h/shortcut-pihole-disable-blocking/releases).
  - Download the Shortcut via the iCloud link.
- - Follow the on-screen prompts and **install** the Shortcut onto your device.
+ - Follow the on-screen prompts and select **Get Shortcut** to install the Shortcut onto your device.
  - On the Pi-hole web UI, under **Settings > Web interface / API**, toggle to **expert** mode and **Configure app password**.
  - **Edit** the Shortcut and update the `password` and (if required) `base_url` variables for your Pi-hole instance.